MicrosoftDocs/xamarin-communitytoolkit/docs/objectmodel/commandfactory.md

 ## Sample project

 You can see this element in action in the [Xamarin community toolkit sample app](https://github.com/xamarin/XamarinCommunityToolkit/tree/main/XamarinCommunityToolkitSample).
 Every command is created in this way there.
-Here's a [BasePage](https://github.com/xamarin/XamarinCommunityToolkit/blob/develop/samples/XCT.Sample/Pages/Base/BasePage.cs#L12) as an example.
+Here's a [BasePage Source](https://github.com/xamarin/XamarinCommunityToolkit/blob/develop/samples/XCT.Sample/Pages/Base/BasePage.cs) as an example.

 ## API